overture-stack/website/markdown/documentation/dms/user-guide/data-portal.md

 From your profile, click **Revoke Token**.
 Once revoked, the token value disappears, the **Revoke Token** becomes disabled, and the user is free to generate an entirely new token again if and when they need:

 ![Entity](../assets/revoke-token.png 'Revoke Token')

+# Logging Out of the Portal

+To log out at any time, simply click **Logout** in the top right of the header.
+Once logged out, you are automatically redirected to the Data Explorer by default.